March 30, 2017

 It might sound like an oxymoron at first, but hard water does exist.
 In fact, hard water is one of the biggest household concerns in the U.S., as many of its states suffer from elevated water hardness values, putting the health of its citizens at risk.
-While Canada is much more fortunate, enjoying extensive fresh water supplies, the water quality is still a growing concern following a number of incidents involving municipal drinking water.
+While Canada is much more fortunate, enjoying extensive fresh water supplies, the water quality is still a growing concern following several incidents involving municipal drinking water.

 In Canada, the principal source of water hardness comes from sedimentary rocks and soil seepage.
-According to a national survey, the average Canadian water hardness is around 120 mg/L, except in the Nelson-Saskatchewan and Mississippi basins, the Prairie province’s and Ontario where water hardness exceeds 180 mg/L.
+According to a national survey, the average Canadian water hardness is around 120 mg/L, except in the Nelson-Saskatchewan and Mississippi basins, the Prairie province, and Ontario where water hardness exceeds 180 mg/L.

 While it might sound harmless, several studies have proven the link between hard water and several health concerns, such as cardiovascular diseases, growth retardation in young children, and reproductive failure among other maladies.